MorphiaOrg/morphia-docs/content/morphia/2.5/aggregations.md

 #### $out

-Depending your use case, you might not watch to return the results of your aggregation but simply output them to another collection.
+Depending your use case, you might not want to return the results of your aggregation but simply output them to another collection.
 That's where `$out` comes in.  [$out](https://docs.mongodb.com/manual/reference/operator/aggregation/out/) is an operator that allows the results of a pipeline to be stored in to a named collection.
 This collection can not be sharded or a capped collection, however.
 This collection, if it does not exist, will be created upon execution of the pipeline.